 Counselors are available to provide short-term counseling for personal problems.
-If you are feeling depressed or anxious, we encourage you to talk with a counselor.
+If you are feeling depressed or anxious or just need additional support, we encourage you to talk with a counselor.
 When appropriate, referrals will be arranged with mental health centers and other community resources.
 Do not hesitate to ask for help when you need it, schedule an appointment, or if it's an emergency, walk-in and one of our counselors will assist you.
-If there is an emergency outside of College hours, please contact security or 911.
+If there is an emergency outside of college hours, please contact security or 911.